Logons denied by Active Directory

 - The UserLock 'IIS agent' installed on IIS servers to detect logons denied when the IIS authentication is based on 'Windows mode',

-- The Microsoft Audit policy 'Audit logons events' to be enabled on 'Failure'.
+- The Microsoft Audit policy 'Audit logons events' to be enabled on 'Failure' on target machines where the UserLock agent is installed..
 This operation can be done through a Microsoft Group Policy with the following parameter: 'Security settings/Local policies/Audit policy/Audit Logon events'.

 These logons denied by Active Directory will be saved in the UserLock database and will be usable from predefined reports.